When do I apply to the program?

 Classes begin the same day that classes start for the University during the fall and spring semesters of each year.
-Incoming 1st semester students are typically required to attend an orientation the Friday or Monday prior to the first day of classes.
+Incoming 1st semester students are typically required to attend an orientation on a day prior to the first day of classes.

 Once accepted, will I be able to work outside of school?

 It is recommended that a student’s combined employment AND classroom/clinical load not exceed 40 hours per week.
 Hours in excess of 40 hours per week are very likely to be detrimental to the performance of the individual, both as a student and as an employee.
 Professional behavior regarding patient safety is important; thus it is recommended the student refrain from working the shift immediately prior to class or clinical.